Forecasting Algorithms for Causal Inference with Panel Data: Comparison of SyNBEATS to Popular Estimators

 In our first exercise, we exclude California (the true treated state).
 Instead, we assume that one other state from the control group (the ``pseudo-treated'' state) has been treated with a cigarette sales tax in 1989.
 We mask the post-1988 cigarette sales of the pseudo-treated state and apply each of the alternative causal inference methods.
 For each method, we assess the prediction error for the (actually untreated) outcome in the pseudo-treated state in the post-treatment period.
 This exercise will yield a valid assessment of the prediction errors for California in 1989 to the extent that, for each method we consider, the 1989 prediction error for California is drawn from the same distribution as the 1989 prediction error for the control states.

 We repeat this process for the 38 control states, iteratively defining each control state as the pseudo-treated state.
-We first focus on the prediction error for the first post-treatment year (1989).
+We first focus on the prediction error for the post-treatment year (1989).
 This yields 38 prediction errors for each estimation method -- one for each pseudo-treated state.
-To summarize the performance of a method, we compare the root mean squared error (RMSE) and the mean absolute percentage error (MAPE) of the predictions across control states.
+To summarize the performance of a method, we compare the root mean squared error (RMSE) of the predictions across control states.

 We also evaluate each model based on a longer-term, 5-year prediction window (1985--1989).
 In this case, each state will have five prediction errors, one for each post-treatment period.
-For the longer-term predictions, we calculate mean squared error and mean absolute percentage error based on the prediction errors in each pseudo-treated state over each post-treatment year.
+For the longer-term predictions, we calculate mean squared error based on the prediction errors in each pseudo-treated state over each post-treatment year.

-Because the out-of-sample prediction error determines the accuracy of the estimated treatment effect (Equation \eqref{eq:tau_def}), we compare the various estimation methods along this dimension.
-The model predictions are visualized in Figure \ref{f:smoking_states}, and the resulting distribution of prediction errors is summarized in Table \ref{t:smoking_states}.
-Among the methods we consider, SyNBEATS yields the most accurate predictions.
-For the first post-pseduo-treatment year, SyNBEATS yields the lowest prediction error for 63\% of pseudo-treated states (among the three methods).
-The RMSE is 3.59, which is a 54\% improvement over the second-best alternative of SC.
-Expressed as MAPE, the accuracy difference is similar; SyNBEATS yields a MAPE of 2.68 compared to the second-best alternative (again, SC) of 5.09, an improvement of 47\%.
+Because the out-of-sample prediction error determines the accuracy of the estimated treatment effect, we compare the various estimation methods along this dimension.
+The model predictions are visualized in Figure \ref{f:smoking_states}, and the resulting distribution of prediction errors is summarized in Table \ref{t:traditional}.
+Among the methods we consider, SyNBEATS yields the most accurate prediction, with an RMSE of 3.59, 54\% improvement over the second-best alternative of SC.
+Similarly, for longer-term predictions, SyNBEATS yields the best performance, with an RMSE of 8.17, which is a 27\% improvement over SC as the second-best alternative.

-With respect to longer-term predictions, SyNBEATS still significantly outperforms the other models we consider, although the results are somewhat more nuanced.
-Averaging over the first five years post-treatment, SyNBEATS yields the best prediction for 34\% of the pseudo-treated states, slightly less than SC, which yields the best predictions for 37\% of the pseudo-treated states.
-However, SyNBEATS tends to yield substantially more accurate predictions overall, with a RMSE (MAPE) that is 27\% (2\%) compared to the second-best performing model (SC).